New Policy Library

 c) hold the respondent accountable for their behaviour; and

-5.37.
+5.41.
 Sexual misconduct constitutes serious misconduct.
-The process for determining an outcome of serious misconduct for employees and subsequent sanctions that can be imposed are outlined in either the Enterprise Agreement, or for Senior Managers and Executives, their contractual terms of employment, and the Fair Work Act 2009 (Cth).
+The process for determining an outcome of serious misconduct for employees and subsequent sanctions that can be imposed are outlined in either the Enterprise Agreement, or for employees not covered by the Enterprise Agreement, their contractual terms of employment, and the Fair Work Act 2009 (Cth).

 a) termination of employment with or without notice;